Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 750 Gold
 - Arcane Focus

-**Amplifying**: If you read this book for an hour, you can increase one ability score by one.
+**Amplifying**: If you read this book for an hour, you can increase one ability score by one up to a maximum of 20.
 When you do this, the amplifying tome evaporates.

 ---